Planina Zajzera - Visoki Pipar / Monte Piper (path 648)

 Access to starting point:

 From Kranjska Gora over the border crossing Rateče we drive to Trbiž / Tarvisio.
 Further, we drive on the old road towards Videm / Udine.
-Already after few kilometers from Trbiž / Tarvisio, the road into Ovčja vas / Valbruna branches off to the left.
+Already after a few kilometers from Trbiž / Tarvisio, the road into Ovčja vas / Valbruna branches off to the left.
 Here we turn left and we follow the road all the way to the mountain pasture Zajzera, where we park on a large parking lot.

 Path description: